Professor of Interprofessional Learning

-Professor Marion Jones has been with AUT for more than thirty years.
+Professor Marion Jones has been with AUT for some years.
 A significant focus of her academic career has been the development of postgraduate study at AUT.
-For ten years she provided her expertise as an Associate Dean Postgraduate in the Faculty of Health and Environmental Sciences and served as an Associate Professor from 2005-2012.
+For ten years, she provided her expertise as an Associate Dean Postgraduate in the Faculty of Health and Environmental Sciences and served as an Associate Professor from 2005-2012 and now as a Professor.
 This leadership was recognised in her appointment as the first Dean of Postgraduate Studies and Academic Leader for the South Campus in 2011.
+Currently, she is Dean of the University’s Graduate Research School.

 Professor Jones began her career in nursing at Auckland Hospital where she practised in acute care, emergency and perioperative nursing.
 In 1981 she joined the academic staff at Auckland Institute of Technology’s (now AUT) Nursing Department.
 Following completion of a Master of Educational Administration she went on to complete her PhD in Interprofessional Education and Practice.